-Today, I pray for myself and others of privilege, that we will find the words that express love, humility, determination, and passion for those whose voices feel silenced.
-Today, I pray for those who feel silenced, that their words will grow from their bellies and become huge and powerful.
+Today, I lift up myself and others of privilege, that we will find the words that express love, humility, determination, and passion for those whose voices feel silenced.
+Today, I lift up those who feel silenced, that their words will grow from their bellies and become huge and powerful.
 That they see those fighting for them, with them.
 And that they see there is strength and hope, even where hope seems lost.

-Today, I pray for new beginnings.
-I pray for guidance—for each of us, and for our country.
+Today, I ask God for new beginnings.
+For guidance—for each of us, and for our country.
 I pray for love.
-And I pray for healing.
+And for healing.
 That on days where we cannot find the words, on days where our nation feels distraught, on days where it doesn’t seem like there are answers—we find them in our faith.

 And we hold on, trusting, believing, learning, loving, changing, growing, and coming together.